milica1606/larpsvtstw-m/README.md

 -   You can use [`resources/css/`](/resources/css/) for styling.
 -   Tailwind CSS styles should be applied via `@apply` in Svelte component's styles within &lt;style&gt; (like recommended <a href="https://kaan.fyi/feed/making-sense-of-tailwind-in-svelte/">here</a>)...
 -   ... or remove Tailwind CSS styles (classes) if you don't want to use them by commenting lines in [`resources/css/app.css`](/resources/css/app.css) file
+-   ...
+Comment those lines too when Skeleton UI is installed, for it takes care about those Tailwind styles as well when its all.css styles are imported like in [`resources/js/App.svelte`](/resources/js/App.svelte)
+-   Responsive design is performed by means of Tailwind classes and by using a [`resources/js/components/SideMenus.svelte`](/resources/js/components/SideMenus.svelte) Svelte component as the same content for the Drawer Skeleton UI Svelte component on small screens as well as for the Left Sidebar menu on wider screens.

 ## Installation